lookatjla/simple-calculator/README.md

 # simple-calculator

-Here is a simple calculator created using HTML and JavaScript.
+Here is a simple calculator created using HTML, CSS and JavaScript.
 Users can add, subtract, multiply, or divide any number they wish.

 https://lookatjla.github.io/simple-calculator/